589290/docker-apache-atlas-ubi8/README.md

     589290/apache-atlas-ubi8:latest
 ```

-4. Currently, the Atlast startup scripts error out when started at container creation.
-As such, to bring Atlas up, you must shell into the container and execute the setup and launch scripts manually.
+4. Currently, the Atlas setup & startup scripts error when started at container creation.
+As such they are currently commented out.
+To bring Atlas up after container creation, you must shell into the running container and execute the setup and startup scripts manually.

 ````bash
 docker exec -it atlas "/opt/atlas/bin/atlas_start.py -setup"